The HPDrive Project

 Click here for downloading HPDrive:

-Please note that, although non-commercial use is still provided free of charge and distribution is encouraged within the Creative Commons Public License, HPDrive is no longer free software.
+Please note that, although non-commercial use is still provided free of charge and distribution is encouraged within the Creative Commons Public License, HPDrive is not free software.
 If you plan to use HPDrive within a commercial context, please use the contact feature to ask for commercial conditions.

 The change in licensing has become necessary in order to provide a minimum of protection towards existing offers of other commercial solution vendors, since due to the support of contemporary GPIB hardware the functionality of HPDrive and HPDir is no longer restricted to pure vintage technology.